-BUILD A HOME FOR JAMIE AND JEREMIAH
+BUILD A HOME FOR JAMIE AND HER SIBLINGS

 Many people are familiar with our little Jamie but in case you are not, let us bring you up to date.
 Jamie was only four years old when we embarked on a very public campaign to save Jamie’s life.
 Jamie is a foster child who was born with Biliary Atresia, a serious liver condition that leads to cirrhosis of the liver and death.
 Her condition had reached critical levels and she was hospitalized in January, 2015.
 The doctors stated that she would not leave the hospital without a new liver.
 Enter David Denovchek, a complete stranger who stepped forward and became a live liver donor for Jamie.
 The subsequent surgery and transplant went well for both Jamie and David.

 Jamie’s body has accepted her new liver and while she continues to have regular lab work done, she only has to return to her Pittsburgh doctor once a year.
 Jamie is taller, no longer bloated, has clear beautiful brown eyes and has started Kindergarten!
 Many of you were touched by Jamie’s story and the outpouring of support from the community was overwhelming.
 We can’t begin to thank you enough for that.